 Whether you’re planning to board, groom, or train animals, you’ll need to find a space that fits your needs.
 Get a lay of the land if you’re starting a dog walking or grooming business, make sure it’s located near plenty of pet-friendly housing.
 Identifying the customer base and competition around your location will help inform your business and marketing plans.

 Determine how much of the cost you can put up, and then look at other financing options, such as small business loans.

 Settle your Certifications

 Not all pet care businesses require certifications, but most have some level of education or training.
 Consult your State Labor Office to learn about required certifications or permits, and how to obtain them.
 Make the pet care certificates for the care of animals as well.

 Think about your hours and your workflow.
 Make sure your pricing is competitive but sustainable.
-Decide how you’ll handle client payments, and spell out liability and requirements in contracts.
+Decide how you’ll handle animals with ID, client payments, and spell out liability and requirements in contracts.

 Acquire Business License and Certification